AdrienneHizon/SPOTIFY_EDA_2ECEA-HIZON/README.md

 The dataframe above contains the top 953 songs from spotify with 24 columns of different information that can range in presence of other apps such as Apple Music and Deezers, general informations and charts, and musical characteristics

 ## 📡 General Informations

+Here, we summarize general information from the dataset, including distributions by artist, genre, and release year, to establish context and identify potential patterns in music streaming behaviors.

 The Row and Columns display is shown for general information purposes